 A Rose is a Rose; A Hip a Hip

-Rosehips are the hips, or swollen bases, of rose flowers in Rosa species both domesticated and wild.
-As long as you have a true rose, it’s okay to eat, Green Deane explains at www.eattheweeds.com.
-And in their 1976 wild recipe book, Arnold and Connie Krockmal indicate that garden roses can be substituted for wild roses in all of their recipes.
+Rosehips are the hips, or swollen bases, of rose flowers in Rosa species, both domesticated and wild.
+As long as you have a true rose, it’s okay to eat.
+Garden roses can be substituted for wild roses, as long as they have not been sprayed.

-If you have a rose that hasn’t been sprayed, however, most parts are edible—including buds, young leaves, shoots, and hips, Linda Kershaw explains (2000).
-But she and other writers warn against eating the hips whole due to sliver-like hairs attached to the dry inner “seeds” or achenes that can irritate the digestive tract and cause “itchy bum.”
-Kershaw also warns that all members of the Rose family have cyanide-like compounds in their seeds, which are destroyed by cooking or drying.
+Most parts of roses are edible—including buds, young leaves, shoots, and hips.
+However, the hips should not be eaten whole due to sliver-like hairs attached to the dry inner “seeds” or achenes that can irritate the digestive tract and cause “itchy bum.”
+In addition, all members of the Rose family have cyanide-like compounds in their seeds, which are destroyed by cooking or drying.

 The family Rosaceae is quite large, including such well-known genera as apples (Malus), strawberries (Fragaria), raspberries (Rubus), cherries and plums (Prunus), serviceberries (Amelanchier), and hawthorn (Crataegus), to name only a few.
 There are approximately 100 genera within Rosaceae worldwide (around 50 in North America) containing 3,000 species, per Thomas J. Elpel (Botany in a Day, 2013 ed.).
 They are often characterized by flowers that have five sepals and five petals with numerous stamens, along with oval, serrated leaves.

-Both wild and cultivated roses belong to the genus Rosa, which are “thorny to prickly deciduous shrubs with leaves pinnately divided into about 5-7 oblong, toothled leaflets,” per Kershaw.
+Both wild and cultivated roses belong to the genus Rosa, which are thorny or prickly shrubs with deciduous leaves pinnately divided into 5-7 toothled leaflets.
 Since the leaflets are odd-numbered, there should be one terminal leaflet that does not have an opposite partner.

 Rose leaves are dark green and smooth, writes Virginia-based forager Katie Letcher Lyle (2010), with hips or haws that vary greatly in size and color.
 “The darker the rose, the more potent the hip, goes one old saw,” she writes.